Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

-## Reading the game's state stream
+## Reading the game's state collection stream

 The `gameFactory()` is finished.
 It returns an RxJS observable that emits Immutable.js collections as its values.
 The values are our state collections, which describe the game's state at any given point.